Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Formulation of the Einstein-Euler system

-In the vacuum case, these gauge choices are consistent with \Eqref{eq:asympwavegauge} and, in fact, equivalent.
-In the non-vacuum case considered here however none of these two gauge conditions is preserved by the evolution.
+A particular example of block diagonal coordinates are: (1) \keyword{areal coordinates} given by the additional condition \be g_{01}=0,\quad R=t, \ee or (2) \keyword{conformal coordinates} given by \be g_{01}=0,\quad g_{00}=-g_{11}. \ee In the vacuum case, each of these two gauge choices implies the other and they form a special gauge condition within the family of gauges given by \Eqsref{eq:asympwavegauge} and \eqref{eq:blockdiagonalcoords}.
+In the non-vacuum case considered here however neither \Eqref{eq:arealcond} nor \eqref{eq:confcond} is preserved by the evolution, while the more general gauge condition \Eqref{eq:blockdiagonalcoords} always is.
 In particular, non-vanishing values for $g_{01}$ are always generated even from zero initial data.
-In fact, \Eqref{eq:blockdiagonalcoords} is as close as we can bring any Gowdy symmetric solution to the evolution equations in our gauge to the standard forms of the Gowdy metric above.
+In summary one can say that in the Einstein-Euler case, \Eqref{eq:blockdiagonalcoords} is the simplest form of the metric which is preserved by the evolution and which is as close as possible to standard forms of the Gowdy metric in the literature.